Tokyo-Kyoto-Osaka 10-Day Itinerary

 • Travel to Osaka from Kyoto (around 15-30 minutes by train).

 • Consider having brunch at Osaka Station.
-One recommendation is okonomiyaki, which is very popular in the area.
+One dish recommendation is okonomiyaki, a Japanese savory cabbage pancake that is a signature to the area.

 Afternoon: